cisco/mindmeld/source/userguide/getting_started.rst

   mindmeld

 A few of our dependencies are optional since they are not required for the core NLU functions.
-If you are interested in developing for Cisco Webex Teams, you can install the Teams dependency by typing in shell:
+If you are interested in developing for Cisco Webex Teams, you can install the Webex Teams dependency by typing in the shell:

 .. code-block:: shell

   pip install mindmeld[bot]

-If you are interested in using the LSTM entity recognizer, you will need to install Tensorflow dependency:
+If you are interested in using the LSTM entity recognizer, you will need to install the Tensorflow dependency:

 .. code-block:: shell